less/old-lesscss.org/templates/pages/doc.md

     @import "lib.less";
     @import "lib";

+If a file already has an extension or parameters, it will not get ".less" added on the end.
 If you want to import a CSS file, and don't want LESS to process it, just use the `.css` extension:

     @import "lib.css";

 The directive will just be left as is, and end up in the CSS output.
+This will occur for any import that ends in css, before url parameters.

+If you want to import a file only if it has not been imported already, use `@import-once`

+    @import-once "lib.less";
+	@import-once "lib.less"; // will be ignored

+`@import-once` will be the default behaviour of @import in 1.4.0

 String interpolation
 --------------------